-In September 2022 an additional £2m has been allocated.
-The money will support the needed technicians and repair operatives to find and fix up to another 2000 customer leaks, tripling the current run rate.
-This investment will see resources focus in operational areas 1 & 2 but also support high value (volume of loss) customer leaks in the wider area, 3-6 inclusive.
+In September 2022 an additional £2m has been allocated to enhance the finding and fixing of an additional volume of CSPL's.
+The money will support the needed technicians and repair operatives to find and fix up to another 2000 customer leaks, increasing the targeted number per month from 100 to 230.
+This investment will see resources near exclusive focus in Colliford WRZ, covering: